We do our homework upfront

 Surgeons and hospitals that receive funding are required to provide quarterly progress reports detailing their project activities and costs, surgical outcomes, and any challenges encountered.
 Fistula Foundation releases funds once a partner’s report has been reviewed by our Medical Advisor and Program Development staff.

-Local conditions and a country’s political, economic and social climate determine what’s needed to treat women with fistula in a specific region.
+Local conditions and a country’s political, economic and social climate determine what’s needed to treat women with fistula and perineal tears in a specific region.

 We listen closely to our partners and respond quickly to empower them to do more.
 Our grants support a combination of the following areas: